yueyangming/Moddle_Spider/README.md

 An important thing that you should know, if you want to run source code directly, you must install BeautifulSoup and lxml first, you can easily do it using pip or easy_install

-pip install BeautifulSoup4 ( it worked)
+pip install BeautifulSoup4            ( It worked)

-pip lxml (it doesn't work on my windows)
+pip lxml                              ( It doesn't work on my windows)

-easy_install BeautifulSoup4 (Don't know if it works) easy_install lxml ( it works on my computer)
+easy_install BeautifulSoup4           ( Don't know if it works)

+easy_install lxml                     ( It works on my computer)

 How to use it ?